TwicPics/components/src/_documentation/next.md

 }
 ```

 Please note that this will stretch the image to fit the specified size, which might not match the desired aspect ratio.

-For easier aspect ratio management, consider using the `<TwicImg>` component (see [Setup](#setup)).
-This will also give you access to all [TwicPics features](https://www.twicpics.com/docs/reference/transformations) like smart cropping, automatic next-gen formats, and more.
+For more straightforward aspect ratio management, consider using the `<TwicImg>` component (see [Setup](#setup)).
+This will also give you access to all [TwicPics features](https://www.twicpics.com/docs/reference/transformations) like smart-cropping, automatic next-gen formats, and more.

 ### Using Placeholders

+> [!WARNING]
 > This is only supported from Next.js 13.

 The Next Image component allows to implement [low quality image placeholders](https://www.twicpics.com/docs/topics/image-best-practices#lqip--blurry-image-placeholder) by setting the `placeholder` prop to `blur`.